angelcervera/angelcervera/README.md

 ### Hi there 👋

-- 👷 I'm contractor and I work as Solution Architect, Technical Lead or anything near to these roles.
+- 👷 I'm contractor and I work as Solution Architect, Technical Lead or anything around to these roles.
 - ℹ️ If you want to download my CV or to know more about me, you can check 👉 **[my site](https://www.acervera.com)** 👈
 - 🌱 I’m currently learning **Rust**.
 - 💟 I love **Scala**.